 DeviceFinder to go through all possible devices and select the first free one.

 The following picture illustrates the logic behind client-side execution.
-All details for test – setting up a webdriver, desired capabilities and test itself – is done on a local machine.
+All details for the test – setting up a webdriver, desired capabilities and test itself – is done on a local machine.
 It communicated with Appium Broker that handles all test steps and makes sure the dedicated device is properly in use for the test session.
-In between there is an Appium Server running on server infrastructure that does the actual communication, passing the test, data and results between the server and the device.
+In between there is an Appium Server running on a server infrastructure that does the actual communication, passing the test, data and results between the server and the device.